pymor/pymor/docs/source/tutorial_mor_with_anns.md

 u((x_1, x_2), \mu) = 2x_1\mu + 0.5,\quad x=(x_1, x_2) \in \partial\Omega.
 ```

-We discretize the problem using pyMOR's builtin discretization toolkit as
+We discretize the problem using pyMOR's built-in discretization toolkit as
 explained in {doc}`tutorial_builtin_discretizer`:

 ```{code-cell}